fiadliel/fs2-mongodb/README.md

 a `fs2.Stream[Task, Document]` by calling `.stream[IO]`.
 You can supply any type (other than `IO`) if there is a `cats.effect.Async` typeclass instance available for it.

+One common requirement is to change the batch size for requests.
+This functionality is available on the `MongoIterable` type, so you can chain a call like `.batchSize(1000)` before turning it into a stream.

 ## Example

 ```scala